Volume Two

 Ilya shifted her gaze to the divine weapon.
 The name displayed by her [God's Eyes] was Divine Spear Vishva.

-Everything in the world had a reason, a cause, and a meaning, and they were all connected by causality.
-The same went for divine weapons, which was why they were able to stand on the stage of history when the time came and their bearer appeared.
+Everything in the world had a reason, a cause, and a meaning, all bound together by causality.
+The same applied to divine weapons, which was why they could step onto the stage of history when the time came and their bearer appeared.

-(I'd rather not be involved in any more opportunities for divine weapons to be wielded…)
+(I'd really rather not get involved in any more divine weapons being wielded…)

-Though she thought as much, she also understood where York was coming from.
+Even so, she could understand where York was coming from.

 "… I understand."

-Hearing Ilya squeeze her answer out after much deliberation, York exhaled a sigh of relief and bowed his head.
+Hearing Ilya force out her answer after much deliberation, York let out a faint sigh of relief and then dropped into a kowtow.

-The reason she spoke in such a commanding manner was to make him understand the gravity of the situation and that she had no intention of revering him as a god.
+The reason she had spoken so curtly was to drive home the gravity of the situation, and to make clear she had no intention of being revered as a god.

 "However, I have conditions."